Welcome to Sunhouse Outdoor Academy Camps

 Our outdoor camps combine adventure-based learning, team-building, creative exploration, STEM activities, and nature play.
 With a 6:1 child-to-educator ratio, children thrive in a calm, supportive environment that nurtures resilience, independence, collaboration, and a meaningful connection to the natural world.

-Our seasonal classes are fully outdoors and thoughtfully designed for small groups of children ages 3-5.
-Located at Camosun Park entrance, these Monday–Friday programs (9:00am–3:00pm) offer consistent routines, meaningful outdoor learning, and strong educator relationships.
+Our seasonal classes are fully outdoors and thoughtfully designed for small groups of children.
+At Trout Lake (East Vancouver), programs are designed for children ages 4–7.
+At the Camosun Park entrance.

 Welcome from the Founders Nicole & April